fac-members/fac-slides/src/slides/term-3/welcome-talk/index.md

 ---

-- Each person on the cohort will have a mentor from the core team
-- You'll meet a couple of times to have a 1-1 catch-up
+- You'll meet with your CF a couple of times to have a 1-1 catch-up
 - Raise any questions or concerns you have here
 - We're here to support you
 - We are not trained in and cannot provide mental health support